IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest

 Laboratory Mouse in Biomedical Research

 What is a nude mouse and why is it used in cancer research?
-How come my mouse pups have a different coat color than their parents?
+Why is it that my mouse pups have a different coat color than their parents?
 What is a knockout mouse?
-Answers to these and more are in this introduction to the laboratory mouse, one of the most widely used models in biomedical research.
+Answers to these questions and more are in this introduction to the laboratory mouse, one of the most widely used models in biomedical research.
 We will explore the natural history and origin of the laboratory mouse; the ethics and regulations on the use of mice in research; the characteristics and nomenclature of commonly used mouse strains; the anatomy, physiology, and husbandry of mice; common mouse diseases and their effects on research; mouse coat color genetics and its relevance to human diseases; immunodeficient mouse models and their uses in research; and the technology for genetically engineering mice (e.g., transgenic mice).
-Hands-on laboratories will include mouse handling and biomethodology, necropsy and tissue sampling and anesthesia and surgery, identification methods, and research techniques will be provided.
-Each student is expected to read research papers that use the mouse as a research model and give a presentation of a topic of their choice.
+Hands-on laboratories will include mouse handling and biomethodology, necropsy and tissue sampling and anesthesia and surgery.
+Each student is expected to read research papers that use the mouse as a research model and give a presentation on a topic of their choice.
 Students interested in biomedical research and human or veterinary medicine will benefit from this seminar.